 Advertisers:

-if users are spending more time viewing content, they will see more Ads.
-More Ad views should lead to more Ad clicks.
-Hence, advertisers’ goals are met.
+If users spend more time viewing content, they will see more Ads.
+More Ad views should lead to more Ad clicks, which means advertisers’ goals are met.

 Business: